 Click below to listen to our Consumerpedia podcast episode to learn more about your options, how to find an installer, how to pay for a solar project, and how much you could really save on electricity.

 Solar-energy technology continues to advance in ways that can greatly benefit homeowners.
 Panels sold today cost considerably less than those available just five or six years ago, yet produce more electricity.
 These efficiency gains mean most families can install fairly small projects to cover all their electricity costs.

-Even if the cost of equipment and installation remains low, upfront project costs are still a big obstacle for most families: A typical-size system for the Twin Cities area runs about $16,500.
+But the high upfront cost for solar projects remains a big obstacle for most families: A typical-size system for the Twin Cities area runs about $16,500.
 If you stay in your home for nine years, a generous federal tax credit, incentives from Minnesota and local utilities, and lower electricity bills will eventually add up to recoup those upfront costs.
-After that, as the system provides free electricity for years, you’ll realize big profits—over 20 years our example homeowner will come out ahead by more than $15,000.
+After that, your system will provids free electricity for many more years.

 You can finance the high initial cost with a loan from an installer or a home equity line of credit.
 But that can add thousands of dollars in interest charges to your total cost.